AyeshaSaleh/LMS-DBMS-Project/README.md

 # 📚 LMS — Library Management System

-**LMS One** is a robust desktop application developed as part of a Database Management Systems course.
+**LMS ** is a robust desktop application developed as part of a Database Management Systems course.
 It features a modern, dark-themed UI and a structured MySQL backend to handle the complex workflows of a modern library.

 ---